Los Angeles School Bus Injury Attorney

 In the 1920s, steel automobile chassis began to replace the wooden bodies of the wagons and the modern school bus began to take shape.
 The National Traffic and Motor Safety Act was passed in 1966 after studies indicated the alarming rate of deaths attributable to motor vehicle accidents.
 The Act allowed the federal government to administer new safety standards for motor vehicles, which also trickled down to school bus standards.
 Since 1966, dozens of safety features have been required of school buses.
 Many of these safety standards were unfortunately the result of a devastating accident which occurred in 1988.
 After this point, school buses were required to be retro-fitted with emergency exits, mirrors to allow the bus driver to see along the side of the bus, and the swing-out stop signs for motorists attempting to pass the bus while children are entering or exiting.

 These safety standards have come a long way since the early days of the covered farm wagon which offered little protection to students in rural communities.
 However, as vehicles get larger, heavier, and faster, accidents become more commonplace.
 Buses are easy targets on the highways since they are not as easy to manipulate – if a car gets into the same lane as a bus, it is difficult for a bus to correct itself.
 It is also easy for a car to get into the blind spot of a school bus, leading to dangerous situations.
 Buses do not have as many safety features as modern cars, despite being in charge of our children on a daily basis.
-School districts simply do not have the funds to expend on school bus revisions each year.
+School districts simply do not have the funds to expand on school bus revisions each year.
 The federal government has remained mindful of the constraints which safety features can have on the local school district budgets.
 As a result, the federal agencies have come short of requiring school buses to come equipped with seat belts, which has become an ongoing issue throughout the country.
+If a school’s negligence caused your child’s injuries, a Los Angeles school bus injury lawyer can help you hold the responsible parties accountable for their actions.

 A limited number of school buses now come equipped with seat belts in an effort to make the buses safer for the thousands of students who ride to and from school each day.
 The National Highway Traffic Safety Administration opted to leave the decision as to whether to retrofit school buses to individual states and local jurisdictions.
 The administration determined that it could not issue a blanket requirement that every school district purchase seat belts for school buses given the great expense of including them on each individual bus.
 The seat belt dilemma has reached new heights as regulators now face the danger of seat belt strangulation.